How to Retire: Must-Know Steps to Prepare for Life After Work

 Get a tenant or roommate.

 If you own your home, renting out space in it can be a good way to cut your costs and free up some cash for your retirement.
 This type of arrangement can work well if you have an unused bedroom that once belonged to a child or a separate area like a basement suite.
 Whether you approach a friend or advertise to the wider public, it's wise to create a written rental agreement that stipulates the amount of rent that will be paid each month, what's included in the price (i.e., utilities, parking, etc.), and what your ground rules are regarding pets, smoking, and other issues.
-Websites like Senior Homeshares and Golden Girls Network can help older adults connect with potential housemates.
+Websites like Senior Homeshares and Silvernest can help older adults connect with potential housemates.

 Look into a reverse mortgage.